Antonio Nardelli

 as Riccardo

-La Wally in Ghent
+La Wally in Gent

-Manon Lescaut in Ghent
+Manon Lescaut in Gent

 The biographical informations and almost all of the pictures have been provided by Christian Torrent: thank you.
 Source for quite many of them is the eminent collection of Claude-Pascal Perna of Musica et Memoria fame.